himalalps/ics23-hw/hw6.md

 Your jobs:

 1. Fill in the blanks (denoted by underlines `_`) to complete the program.
-2. Briefly explain what does the four consecutive `ADD R0, R0, R0` do.
+2. Briefly explain what the four consecutive `ADD R0, R0, R0` do.
 3. We have no idea what `R0` stores before the subroutine is called, so we placed the instruction `AND R0, R0, #0` before the label `GETCHAR` in order to clear `R0`.
 Is this instruction necessary?
 Why or why not?

 ## T6